Extending the Range of Robust PCE Inflation Measures: Extending Robust PCE Inflation Measures

 Two main issues accompany the use of these data and the replication of official robust inflation measures.
 First, new expenditure categories are introduced over time, as is the case with expenditure on personal computers, a category introduced in 1977.
-The changes in the set of expenditure categories are reflected in differences between the set of categories used in the construction of official trimmed-mean inflation and that used for median inflation.
-We harmonize the set of expenditure categories by establishing a set of \Paste{ss_cats} series that are available either for the entire period or are available as soon as a new good is introduced.\footnote{ When new expenditure categories are introduced, they often have almost-zero spending, as they represent new goods.
-In those cases, we assume that the goods they represent were not available before their introduction in the PCE, and we assign to them a retroactive weight of zero. } We compare the behavior of trimmed-mean and median inflation using this consistent set of categories.\footnote{ The set of categories we use differs from the \Paste{trim_cats} categories used by the Dallas Fed and \Paste{median_cats} categories used by the Cleveland Fed.
-The complete list of series included in each inflation measure can be found in \url{http://dominic-smith.com/data/category_definitions.xlsx}.
-In a previous version of this paper, we established that these differences do not impact the results \citep{Robustv1}. } Second, the price series for multiple expenditure categories were not updated on a monthly basis before 1970, including owner's equivalent rent, the category with the highest weight.
-Thus, measures of monthly inflation rates before 1970 contain multiple series with zero inflation.
-This issue is mostly reflected in the median inflation series as we show in Figure \ref{fig:robust_measures}.
-We therefore focus most of our analysis on the 1970--2022 period.
+The changes in the set of expenditure categories are reflected in differences between the set of categories used in the construction of official trimmed mean inflation and that used for median inflation.
+We harmonize the set of expenditure categories by establishing a consistent set of \Paste{ss_cats} series that are available for the entire period or as soon as a new good is introduced.\footnote{ The set of \Paste{ss_cats} categories we use differs from the \Paste{trim_cats} categories used by the Dallas Fed and \Paste{median_cats} categories used by the Cleveland Fed.
+When new expenditure categories are introduced, they often have almost-zero spending, as they represent new goods.
+In those cases, we assume that the goods they represent were not available before their introduction in the PCE, and we assign to them a retroactive weight of zero.
+The complete list of the series included in each inflation measure can be found in \url{http://dominic-smith.com/data/category_definitions.xlsx}.
+In a previous version of this paper, we established that these differences do not impact the results \citep{Robustv1}. } Second, the price series for multiple expenditure categories were not updated on a monthly basis before 1970, including owners' equivalent rent, the category with the highest weight (see Figure \ref{fig:nonmissing} in Appendix \ref{agg:replication}).
+This issue is reflected in the levels of the median inflation series, as we show in Figure \ref{fig:robust_measures}.
+We therefore focus our analysis in Sections \ref{sec:Evaluation} and \ref{sec:Opt_Trim} on the 1970--2024 period.